-• Indicate whether you have published or created research products under another name.
+- Indicate whether you have published or created research products under another name. - You may mention specific contributions to science that are not included in Section C. Do not present or expand on materials that should be described in other sections of this Biosketch or application.

-- You may mention specific contributions to science that are not included in Section C. Do not present or expand on materials that should be described in other sections of this Biosketch or application. - Figures, tables, or graphics are not allowed.
+- Figures, tables, or graphics are not allowed. - Length: a half page.